MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 Usually, this is caused by the console encoding / decoding

-MCDR use UTF-8 as default encoding and decoding, so try to use UTF-8 in everything related to the server.
+MCDR uses UTF-8 as the default encoding and decoding, so try to use UTF-8 in everything related to the server.
 See :ref:`configuration:encoding, decoding`

 Commands not working
 --------------------